-Daijoji is a 700 year old temple and monastery nestled in the forested hills in southern Kanazawa.
-The historic temple is registered as an Important National Cultural Asset and though a little far from the city center, it is worth visiting to experience the peace and tranquility of its grounds.
-The temple also encourages both local people and foreign visitors to join in its meditation practice, with a special meditation event held every Sunday for anyone who wishes to join.
+Daijoji is a historic Soto Zen temple in the forested hills in southern Kanazawa.
+Its Buddha Hall is a National Important Cultural Property, and several other buildings in the temple precincts are designated cultural properties by Ishikawa Prefecture or Kanazawa City.
+Though a little far from the city center, it is worth visiting to experience the peace and tranquility of its grounds.
+The temple also encourages both local people and foreign visitors to join in its meditation practice, with public zazen meetings and training sessions.

 The Black Gate of Daijoji Temple